cy-gh/DOpus_MultiThreadHash/README.md

 3. This is not a browser environment and due to only available method to us for multi-threading, i.e. fire-and-forget, we cannot pass callback functions, etc. and must communicate via DOpus variables only.
-4. Debugging of user scripts without an IDE or browser support is a major PITA.
+4. Debugging DOpus user scripts without an IDE or browser support as devs usually have when developing JavaScript is a major PITA!
 DOpus developers probably never had such large scripts in mind when they introduced user scripts, so I cannot blame them at all.
+Nevertheless, because of the lack of a debugger some ugly stuff had to be done.